 Cycladic islands or Cyclades are a little further to the east and south, yet still quite close to Athens at the center of the Aegean Sea.
 They include popular islands such as Mykonos, Santorini, Paros & Antiparos (Tom Hanks has a villa there over the last 15 years), Naxos, Milos, Serifos, Sifnos, Syros, Tinos, Andros, Ios, Kea, and less known Amorgos, Anafi, Kimolos, Kythnos, Folegandros, and Sikinos.
-Don’t forget Lesser or Small Cyclades that include 4 main small exotic islands and tens of islets; the most inhabited island called Ano Koufonisi with around 400 inhabitants.
+Don’t forget Lesser or Small Cyclades which include 4 main small exotic islands and tens of islets; the most inhabited island being Ano Koufonisi with around 400 inhabitants.

 North or Northeast Aegean islands are more than 7 hours away from Athens and close to the Turkish coastline.
 They are spaced at considerable distances from each other so they are less recommended for island-hopping, especially if your vacation duration is less than 5 days.
-They include larger ones such as Chios and Lesbos, medium-size Lemnos, Samos, Ikaria, and tiny Agios Efstratios, Fournoi, and next-to-Chios Psara and Oinousses.
+They include larger ones such as Chios and Lesbos, medium-size Lemnos, Samos, and Ikaria, tiny Agios Efstratios, Fournoi, and next-to-Chios Psara and Oinousses.

-Sporades islands which translate as ‘the scattered ones’ are a 5-hour trip northeast from Athens in the Aegean Sea.
-Out of the 14 islands in the group that is literally located in a marine park featuring dolphins and Mediterranean monk seals, only four are inhabited: Skiathos, Alonnisos, Skopelos, and Skyros.
+Sporades islands which translate as ‘the scattered ones’ are a 5-hour trip northeast of Athens in the Aegean Sea.
+Out of the 14 islands in the group which is literally located in a marine park featuring dolphins and Mediterranean monk seals, only four are inhabited: Skiathos, Alonnisos, Skopelos, and Skyros.
 They are characterized by green hills, turquoise waters, and sandy beaches.
 It is definitely a great place to sail, swim, and dive.

 Dodecanese islands are far from Athens in the Southeastern part of the Aegean Sea, close to the Turkish coastline.
 Known for Medieval castles and Byzantine churches, the 26 inhabited islands plus over 100 islets are fun but sometimes a little challenging for sailing due to occasionally strong winds.
 Specialists recommend that you sail closer to Turkey to avoid them.
-Visit the medieval city dating back to the occupation of the St John Knights during the Crusades in the largest island of the group Rhodes.
+Visit the medieval city dating back to the occupation of the St John Knights during the Crusades on the largest island of the group Rhodes.
 Don’t skip Patmos attracting tastemakers, Vogue editors, and celebrities – especially after mid-August – enjoying the chic & serene atmosphere of the 11th-century monastery and the Cave of the Apocalypse where St. John is said to have written the book of Revelations.
-Try also Kos island which is graced with roman antiquities and gorgeous sandy beaches.
+Try also Kos island which is graced with Roman antiquities and gorgeous sandy beaches.
 Other picturesque islands there include colorful Kastellorizo (seen in many Greek postcards), Astypalaia, Kalymnos (known for the sponge divers), Karpathos, Kasos, Symi, Chalki, Nisyros, and more.

 Charters begin their trip from certain marinas near Athens.
 Throughout Greece, some of them are well-organized while others offer just the basics.
-In Athens, the most convenient and organized ones include Flisvos marina (6km/3.7 miles from Athens downtown, top-rated with 5 Anchors by the British Marine Federation for luxury amenities and 303 berths for large and mega yachts), Zea marina (next to Piraeus port; fully organized with 670 berths; located in an ancient naval base area), organized and connected Alimos marina (15km/9.3 miles from Athens; among the largest in Greece with 1080 berths), super exclusive Astir Marina (21km/13 miles from Athens; near the ultra-luxurious Four Seasons Astir Palace hotel; with 103 berths for up to 60m/196ft yachts), and Olympic Marine (20km/12.4 miles from Athens Airport and a short distance from many Cycladic Islands; fully organized with 680 berths for up to 40m/131 ft).
+In Athens, the most convenient and organized ones include Flisvos marina (6km/3.7 miles from Athens downtown, top-rated with 5 Anchors by the British Marine Federation for luxury amenities and 303 berths for large and mega yachts), Zea marina (next to Piraeus port; fully organized with 670 berths; located in an ancient naval base area), organized and connected Alimos marina (15km/9.3 miles from Athens; among the largest in Greece with 1080 berths), super exclusive under-renovation Astir Marina (21km/13 miles from Athens; near the ultra-luxurious Four Seasons Astir Palace hotel; with 59 berths for up to 60m/196ft yachts), and Olympic Marine (20km/12.4 miles from Athens Airport and a short distance from many Cycladic Islands; fully organized with 680 berths for up to 40m/131 ft).
 Fully-organized marinas have restaurants, bars, shops, fuel stations, security, often VIP concierge, and more for their members and guests.

 Rates for Charters

 High season prices are applied from early July to late August.
 To get an estimate the price range in the low season for bareboat charters starts from around $1,500 and can exceed $400,000 per week, which means that you really have a wide range of options.
-And you should add to this amount fuel consumption, port fees and a few other extras such as the skipper’s fee.
+And you should add to this amount fuel consumption, port fees, and a few other extras such as the skipper’s fee.

 Types of Yachts

 Your choice of type depends on your needs and preferences.
 Sailboats are for more sporty and active people while motor yachts are often filled with more amenities.
 Catamarans can be roomier if a larger group wants to enjoy sailing.
 And the schooner is for the lovers of tradition.
-If a beginner, make sure you can tell the difference among these types before your pick one:
+If a beginner, make sure you can tell the difference between these types before your pick one:

 Motor Yacht.
-It includes most types and sizes of boats propelled with engines, including small speedboats that are allowed to island-hop in short distances and on the other side of the spectrum superyachts or megayachts (meaning luxurious ones with length ranging from 40m/131ft to 180m/590.5ft (currently maximum length available for charter is 90m/295ft).
+It includes most types and sizes of boats propelled with engines, including small speedboats that are allowed to island-hop in short distances and on the other side of the spectrum superyachts or megayachts (meaning luxurious ones with lengths ranging from 40m/131ft to 180m/590.5ft (currently maximum length available for charter is 90m/295ft).

 Sailboat.
 A boat propelled partly or entirely by sails is the most traditional and popular form of yachting in Greece.
 Some upscale over 25m/82ft sailing boats are characterized as superyachts too.

 Schooner.
-It’s a two-or-more-masted wooden vessel built in the traditional way and having a characteristic shorter foremast as opposed to the other multi-masted sailing boats.
+It’s a two-or-more-masted wooden vessel built in the traditional way and has a characteristic shorter foremast as opposed to the other multi-masted sailing boats.
 The gulet (Turkish term) is also wooden but doesn’t have this design detail.

 The most recognizable wind in the Aegean Sea (similar ones in the Ionian) is the Greek ‘meltemi’ or ‘meltemia’ (in plural).
 They are also called etesians and they are described as dry strong northern winds that blow from about mid-May to mid-September (7-9 Beaufort).
 They appear without prior notice in a clear sky and are more intense from the afternoon until early in the evening, yet at their worst, they last for a few days without a break.
 For seasoned sailors sometimes these winds are fun.
-Yet smaller motor yachts, hydrofoil, and ferries are often not allowed to travel with such winds.
+Yet smaller motor yachts, hydrofoils, and ferries are often not allowed to travel with such winds.
 Keep in mind that when the meltemia blow, you should find beaches on the southern coasts of the islands to swim.
-Websites like WindFinder.com provide you with detailed maps on currents winds and forecasts so that you have an idea before you decide to travel.
+Websites like WindFinder.com provide you with detailed maps of currents winds and forecasts so that you have an idea before you decide to travel.

 On-Board Amenities & Services